 Committee

-Nesha holds a Bachelor's Degree in Psychology and English, a Masters in Psychology, a Post Graduate Certificate in Counselling, and a Post Graduate Certificate in Special Education - Inclusive Support and a Diploma in Children's Services.
+Her extensive educational background includes a Bachelor's Degree in Psychology and English, a Masters in Psychology, a Post Graduate Certificate in Counselling, and a Post Graduate Certificate in Special Education - Inclusive Support.
 Nesha is a registered senior supervising psychologist, a long-standing Member of the Australian Psychological Society, and a Justice of the Peace.
-She also has a Cert IV in Training and Assessment.
+Additionally, she holds a Diploma in Children's Services and a Cert IV in Training and Assessment, showcasing her diverse and comprehensive skill set.

 ACA WA